-- 1. Special care should be exercised in selecting and fitting a hearing instrument(s) who's maximum sound pressure level exceeds 132 dB SPL (with an IEC 60711:1981 occluded ear simulator), because there may be a risk of impairing the remaining hearing of the hearing instrument user. - 2.
+- 1. Special care should be exercised in selecting and fitting a hearing instrument(s) who's maximum sound pressure level exceeds 132 dB SPL (with an IEC 60711:1981 occluded ear simulator), because there may be a risk of impairing the remaining hearing of the hearing instrument user - 2.
 Consult a hearing care professional if you discover a foreign object in your ear canal, if you experience skin irritation, or if excessive ear wax accumulates with the use of the hearing instrument. - 3.
-Different types of radiation, for example, from NMR, MRI or CT scanners, may damage hearing instruments.
+Different types of radiation, from e.g. NMR, MRI, or CT scanners, may damage hearing instruments.
 It is recommended not to wear hearing instruments during these or other similar procedures.
 Other types of radiation, such as burglar alarms, room surveillance systems, radio equipment, mobile telephones, contain less energy and will not damage hearing instruments.
 However, they have the potential to momentarily affect the sound quality or temporarily create strange sounds from hearing instruments. - 4.
-Do not wear hearing instruments in mines, oil fields, or other explosive areas unless those areas are certified for hearing instrument use. - 5.
-Do not allow others to use your hearing instruments.
+Do not wear hearing instruments in mines, oil fields, or other explosive areas unless those areas are certified for hearing instrument use.

+- 5. Do not allow others to use your hearing instruments.
 This may cause damage to the hearing instruments or to the hearing of the other individual. - 6.
 Instrument usage by children or mentally challenged persons should be supervised at all times to ensure their safety.
 The hearing instrument contains small parts that could be swallowed by children.
 Please be mindful not to leave children unsupervised with this hearing instrument. - 7.
 Hearing instruments should be used only as prescribed by your hearing care professional.
 Incorrect use may result in hearing loss. - 8.
 If device is broken, do not use. - 9.
 When boarding flights remember to deactivate the wireless functionality.
-Turn off your wireless functionality by using the flight mode in areas where radio frequency emission is prohibited.
+Turn off your wireless functionality by using the flight mode in areas where radio frequency emission is prohibited. - 10.

-- 10. Keep magnets out of reach of pets, children and individuals who are mentally challenged.
-If a magnet is swallowed, please seek advice from a medical practitioner. - 11.
 External devices connected to the electrical input must be safe according to the requirements of IEC 60601-1-1, IEC 60065, or IEC 60950-1, as appropriate (wired connection, f.ex.
 HI-PRO), SpeedLink).

-Note
+Note:

-- ReSound wireless devices operate in the frequency range of 2.4 GHz 2.48 GHz. - ReSound wireless devices include a RF transmitter that operates in the range of 2.4 GHz 2.48 GHz. - For use of wireless functionality only use ReSound Unite accessories.
+ReSound wireless devices operate in the frequency range of 2.4 GHz - 2.48 GHz.

+ReSound wireless devices include a RF transmitter that operates in the range of 2.4 GHz - 2.48 GHz.

+For use of wireless functionality only use ReSound Unite accessories.
 For further guidance regarding e.g. pairing, please refer to the user guide of the relevant ReSound Unite accessory.

-Tinnitus Sound Generator (TSG) module

-Intended use for the TSG module
+Tinnitus Sound Generator (TSG) module Intended use for the TSG module

 Your ReSound hearing instruments may also include the Tinnitus Sound Generator function, a tool for generating sounds to be used in tinnitus management programmes to relieve suffering from tinnitus.

 The Tinnitus Sound Generator can generate sounds adjusted to the specific therapeutic needs and your personal preference as determined by your doctor, audiologist, or hearing healthcare professional.
 Depending on the selected hearing instrument programme and the environment you are in, you will sometimes hear the therapeutic sound resembling a continuous or fluctuating whistling.